rickhelmus/patRoon/README.md

 ## Installation

-`patRoon` itself can be installed as any other `R` package, however, some additional installation steps are needed to install its dependencies.
-Alternatively, [R Studio][RStudio] based Docker images are available to easily deploy a complete `patRoon` environment.
+`patRoon` and its dependencies can be installed in various ways.
 Please see the [installation section in the handbook][handbook-inst] for more information.